se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Using the modern versions of Angular, developers can build applications that live on the web, mobile, or the desktop.

 * **Progressive Web Apps** - PWAs are web-based applications that contain most of the benefits of a typical mobile app.
-The [official documentation](https://developers.google.com/web/progressive-web-apps/) by Google describes PWAs to be reliable, fast and engaging.
+The [official documentation](https://developers.google.com/web/progressive-web-apps/) written by Google describes PWAs to be reliable, fast and engaging.
 With Angular you can develop PWAs and provide an "immersive user experience".
 This [article](https://medium.com/@nsmirnova/creating-pwa-with-angular-5-e36ea2378b5d) is a good place to learn the basics of building PWAs using Angular.

 * **Native Apps** - Angular can be used to build <tooltip content="a smartphone application that is coded in a specific programming language, such as Swift for iOS or Java for Android operating systems">native mobile applications</tooltip>.
 There are many frameworks such as [NativeScript](https://www.nativescript.org/) and [Ionic](https://ionicframework.com/)